Senators beat inconsistent Blue Jackets 2-0

 The Senators got their second goal with 3:48 left in the second period when Dzingel redirected a shot by Chris Wideman from the top of the right circle.
 Foligno was in the penalty box at the time with a minor for catching Dion Phaneuf in the chops with a high stick.

-In the third, Columbus' Zach Werenski set up Cam Atkinson with a perfect feed on a breakaway, but the shot from the doorstep was swallowed up by Condon.
-Columbus couldn't capitalize on a 5-on-3 power play later in the third period, missing three shots with one caroming off the post.
+In the third, Columbus' Zach Werenski set up Cam Atkinson with a perfect feed on a breakaway, but the shot from the doorstep was swallowed up by Condon, who then killed the Jackets' 5-on-3 chance.

+''I think we had a good feeling all night that we were going to score one.
+We didn't have lack of chances,'' Columbus defender Jack Johnson said. ''We had a lot of guys with some really good looks at the net, and (Condon) played well.''

+Columbus coach John Tortorella said he was frustrated that his team squandered so many chances to climb back into the game on their home ice.

 NOTES: Ottawa D Mark Borowiecki was scratched because of the flu going through the locker room.
 The Senators recalled F Casey Bailey from Binghamton of the AHL in case other players weren't available.
 Werenski also was fighting the flu, but played. ...
 D Markus Nutivaara missed his second straight game because of an unspecified injury.
 He's out indefinitely. ...
 Ottawa has 19 goals in the past five games.